cloudfoundry/cfar-proposals/Proposal Using Github Issues Workflow/README.md

   * obsolete - Proposal abandoned
 * Team label: cli, capi, services api, bits-service, uaa, perm, garden, eirini, garden-windows, diego, persi, networking, haproxy, loggregator, infra, relint, postgres, mysql (to be added by proposal author at the time of issue creation)

 Please open one issue per proposal.
 Issue should only be closed when **implementation is complete** or when proposal has been deemed **obsolete**.
 We recommend as a best practice to add a target milestone.
-Please see [sample GitHub issue] (https://github.com/chenl23/cfar-proposals/issues) for details.
-For status of all proposals, please [CFAR Project Board] (https://github.com/chenl23/cfar-proposals/projects/1).
+Please see [sample GitHub issue](https://github.com/chenl23/cfar-proposals/issues) for details.
+For status of all proposals, please [CFAR Project Board](https://github.com/chenl23/cfar-proposals/projects/1).

 **Workflow**
 * Open an issue for a new proposal